Boyar: Etymology

 The title Boila is predecessor or old form of the title Bolyar (the Bulgarian word for Boyar).
-Boila was a title worn by some of the Bulgar and Gök-Türk aristocrats (mostly of regional governors and noble warriors) in the First Bulgarian Empire (681–1018).
+Boila was a title worn by some of the Bulgar aristocrats (mostly of regional governors and noble warriors) in the First Bulgarian Empire (681–1018).
 The plural form of boila ("noble"), bolyare is attested in Bulgar inscriptions and rendered as boilades or boliades in the Greek of Byzantine documents.

-Multiple different derivation theories of the word have been suggested by scholars and linguists, such as it having possible roots from old Turkic: bai ("noble, rich"; cf. "bay") plus Turkic är ("man, men"), proto-Slavic "boj" (fight, battle) or romanian "boi" (oxen, cattle) to "Boier" (owner of cattle).
-The title entered Old Russian as быля (bylya, attested solely in The Tale of Igor's Campaign).
+Multiple different derivation theories of the word have been suggested by scholars and linguists, such as it having possible roots from old Turkic: bai ("noble, rich"; cf. "bay") plus Turkic är ("man, men"), proto-Slavic "boj" (fight, battle) or from Romanian "boi" (oxen, cattle) to "Boier" (owner of cattle).

 Bolyars in Bulgaria

 The oldest Slavic form of boyar—bolyarin, pl. bolyari (болярин, pl. боляри)—dates from the 10th century, and it is found in Bulgaria, also popular as old Bulgar title boila, which denoted a high aristocratic status among the Bulgars.
-It was probably built from bol- meaning many and yarin, yarki-meanng bright, enlightened.
+It was probably built from Turkic bol- meaning many and yarin, yarki- meaning bright, enlightened.
 In support of this hypothesis is the 10th-century diplomatic protocol of the Byzantine Emperor Constantine VII, where the Bulgarian nobles are called boliades, while the 9th-century Bulgar sources call them boila.

 A member of the nobility during the First Bulgarian Empire was called a boila, while in the Second Bulgarian Empire, the corresponding title became bolyar or bolyarin.
 Bolyar, as well as its predecessor, boila, was a hereditary title.
 The Bulgarian bolyars were divided into veliki ("great") and malki ("minor").

 Presently in Bulgaria, the word bolyari is used as a nickname for the inhabitants of Veliko Tarnovo—once the capital of the Second Bulgarian Empire.